mongodb/docs/source/includes/backup-checkpoints-options.rst

    * - ``<cluster-id>``
      - string
-     - The ID of the cluster.
+     - ID of the cluster.
      - yes

    * - ``--profile``, ``-p``